Aman123-ceo/Project_Data_Analytics/README.md

 # Project_Data_Analytics
-This dataset is made for data analysis projects that predict and analyze car prices.
-It contains real-world data from different car listings and includes details like brand, model, year, mileage, fuel type, transmission, and overall condition — all of which affect the market price.
+This project focuses on analyzing and visualizing real-world car data to understand how various factors such as brand, year, mileage, and fuel type affect selling prices.
+Using Python (Pandas, Matplotlib, and OpenPyXL), the data is processed, visualized, and displayed through bar charts, pie charts, and line graphs to find useful patterns and insights.